Planning-Inspectorate/applications-service/README.md

 This can be viewed locally through an interactive web interface by running `npm run c4`.

-Finally open your web browser to view [http://localhost:8080](http://localhost:8080).
+Finally, open your web browser to view [http://localhost:8080](http://localhost:8080).

 There is also a deployed version of the C4 model available [here](https://planning-inspectorate.github.io/applications-service/master/).